tankbottoms/juice-docs-v2.5/docs/user/legal/Juicebox/guiding-principles.md

 #### 10. Limitations on Transfers.

-**(a) Transfers.** Governance Rights and Tokens are not transferable, except to other members.
-Members may vote to allow or disallow the ability of Members to transfer their Governance Rights and/or Tokens by a vote facilitated via the Dapp.
-Tokens may become freely transferable to Ethereum addresses outside of the DAO ("External Addresses") by a vote of the Members.
-In the event the Tokens become freely transferable to External Addresses, you agree that holders of the External Address shall automatically be granted Membership rights, subject to this Agreement.
+**(a) Transfers.** Tokens are freely transferable to Ethereum addresses outside of the DAO ("External Addresses").
+You agree that holders of External Addresses shall automatically be granted Membership rights, subject to this Agreement.

 **(b) Admission of Substituted Members.** If the transferee is not already a Member, any transferee of Tokens transferred in accordance with the provisions of this Section shall be admitted as a Member.
 The DAO shall not recognize for any purpose any purported transfer of all or any part of a Member's interest or Tokens in the DAO, and no purchaser, assignee, transferee, or other recipient of all or any part of such Tokens shall become a Member hereunder unless:
 > **(i)** The transferee of Tokens transferred pursuant to this Section that is admitted to the DAO as a transferee Member shall succeed to the rights and liabilities of the transferor Member with respect to such transferred Tokens.